ciren/benchmarks/README.md

 ## Thanks

-To [@andyfaff](https://github.com/andyfaff) for providing information and corrections on many of the benchmark functions.
+To [@andyfaff](https://github.com/andyfaff) for providing information on many of the benchmark functions.